USA / USD

 Further clarifications that the QMS is an integral part of the business processes

-After maintaining the status-quo of ISO 9001 for 11 years, it is possible that the 2026 revision will contain important changes.
-On the other hand, the mandated high-level structure limits the possible innovation.
+After maintaining the status-quo of ISO 9001 for 11 years, it is possible that the next revision will contain important changes though the recently scrapped first draft was notably void of any real changes and focused more on clarifications.
+In addition, the mandated high-level structure limits the possible innovation.

 Conclusion